1315701963/CAMEC/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Fine-Tuning Data
-Each stage has its own trining data located in finetune/dataset/

 ## Supervised Fine-Tuning (SFT)
-Each stage has its own training and export script located in finetune/
+Each stage has its own training and export script located in finetune/, trining data located in finetune/dataset/,

 ▶️ Stage 1
 ```bash